Carp fishing: Common carp

 The common carp, or European carp, are native to Asia and Eastern Europe.
 They have been introduced, sometimes illegally, into environments worldwide, and are often considered an invasive species.

 Common carp are very hardy and can easily adapt to most conditions, though they prefer large bodies of slow or standing water and soft, vegetative sediments.
 They can typically be found in small schools, although larger carp often lead a solitary existence.
-They natively live in a temperate climate in fresh or brackish water with a 7.0 – 9.0 pH, and a temperature range of 35.0 – 85.0 °F.
+They natively live in a temperate climate in fresh or brackish water with a 7.0 – 9.0 pH, and a temperature range of 35.0–85.0 °F.

 Common carp are extremely popular with anglers in many parts of Europe, and their popularity is slowly increasing among anglers in the United States (though still considered pests and often destroyed in many areas).
 Carp anglers use various types of rigs, including hair rigs, pop-up rigs, stiff rigs, zig rigs, blow-back rigs, D rigs, greedy pig rigs, combi rigs, helicopter rigs, withy pool rigs, chod rigs, bolt rigs, and medusa rigs.
 They use a variety of baits, including boilies, sweet corn, maggots, and bread.

 American fly fishermen have begun to target carp, finding them similar to bonefish in their size and fight.
 Kirk Deeter, an editor at Field & Stream, goes fly-fishing for carp on the South Platte River in downtown Denver, Colorado, which he says testifies to their ability to adapt to almost any habitat.
 "I think carp are maligned here because they're not considered classic table fare—though they were brought to North America in the 1800s specifically for that purpose", he says.
-"If you want to sight cast to a tailing fish that might be 10 pounds (4 kg) or more, carp are it".
+"If you want to sight cast to a tailing fish that might be 10 lb or more, carp are it".
 In England, it is possible to fish for common carp with a fly rod by pre-baiting an area of a lake with dog biscuits, or 'mixers'.
 This attracts the fish to begin feeding from the surface, where the fly fishers target them with artificial flies that represent dog biscuits.
 Like in America, this aspect of the sport is growing.

 Carp are also popular with spear and bow fisherman.
-They can grow to a length of 1.2 metres (3.9 ft) and the oldest recorded age of a wild fish is 38 years.
+They can grow to a length of 1.2 m and the oldest recorded age of a wild fish is 38 years.
 A world record mirror carp that weighed 51.2 kg was caught in Hungary in November 2018.
 The wild, non-domesticated forms tend to be much less stocky at around 20% – 33% the maximum size.
 In captivity, Cyprinus carpio have lived as long as 47 years.